 So far, I know some additional tools I will supplement for math skills are a timer and an analog clock to learn about time, and our cash register to learn about money.

 I thought I was done after getting our overview book and reading, language, and math tools, but God’s plans weren’t done yet.
-We are joining a local Classical Christian Community too.
+We joined a local Classical Christian Community too.

 By grace, I was connected with several other homeschool moms from our church and learned about Classical Conversations.
-This will be brand new for us, so I can’t speak to it yet.
+We are halfway through our first year in Foundations Cycle 3 and loving it!

 I’m excited for strong fellowship, faith, and curriculum.
 CC will provide an introduction to science, scriptures, fine arts, math, Latin, English, history, and geography.